MBernAca/PecubeGUI_Doc/docs/source/installation.rst

 MacOS
 ---------

+Two packages exist for PecubeGUI-beta on MacOs.
+For MacOs with Apple chip M1 or M2, and for MacOS with intel chip.
+For the latter, PecubeGUI only work for Os version >11 (BigSur).

 To use PecubeGUI on macOS, first install the pakage by clicking on the PecubeGUI.pkg.
 An installation process window will appear, you just have to follow the steps.

 Windows
 -----------

+Important !
+This version on Windows is very recent, and is built with much less feedback than the Mac version.
+Any feedback will be appreciated.

 After downloading the PecubeGUI_installer.exe file, clicking on it will start an installation process.
 You just have to follow the instructions and PecubeGUI will be installed on your local machine.